Save Our Love

 "Save Our Love" is a song by British R&B girl group Eternal.
-It was released in January 1994 as the second single from their debut album, Always & Forever (1993).
-The single entered at number 12 on the UK Singles Chart on 15 January, climbing to its peak of number eight the following week, and remained in the UK top 75 for seven weeks.
-On the UK Dance Singles Chart, it was even more successful, reaching number six.
-A music video was filmed for the song in December 1993.
+It was released in January 1994 by EMI and First Avenue Records as the second single from the group's debut album, Always & Forever (1993).
+The song was written by Anne Preven, Eddie Chacon and Scott Cutler, who also produced it.
+It peaked at number eight on the UK Singles Chart remained in the UK top 75 for seven weeks.
+The accompanying music video, directed by Swiss director Dieter Trattmann, was filmed in December 1993.

 Critical reception

 Pan-European magazine Music & Media commented, "They promised to stay with us forever and always, and judged by the quality of this second single, these new jill swingers won't be out of sight and hearing for a long time."
-Alan Jones from Music Week rated the song four out of five, adding, "Eternal's glossy and soulful sheen is impeccably stamped all over a chiming mid-tempo cut that may not be as addictive as "Stay", but is nevertheless uplifting and radio friendly.
+Alan Jones from Music Week gave the song a score four out of five and named it Pick of the Week, adding, "Eternal's glossy and soulful sheen is impeccably stamped all over a chiming mid-tempo cut that may not be as addictive as 'Stay', but is nevertheless uplifting and radio friendly.
 More propulsive and muscular mixes have already powered this to the top of the Club Chart, and pop success is assured."
-A reviewer from People Magazine described it as "intoxicating", noting that Eternal "creates a pre-disco sound that calls to mind the Honey Cone and the Three Degrees."
+Sam Steele from NME complimented the song as "silky smooth", while People Magazine described it as "intoxicating", noting that Eternal "creates a pre-disco sound that calls to mind the Honey Cone and the Three Degrees."

-Tim Jeffery from the RM Dance Update complimented the club remix by West End, stating that they are "transforming this pop swing thing into a chugging funky semi-house track that will give Eternal an airing on the dancefloor.
+Tim Jeffery from the Record Mirror Dance Update complimented the club remix by West End, stating that they are "transforming this pop swing thing into a chugging funky semi-house track that will give Eternal an airing on the dancefloor.
 Commercial of course, and very catchy, especially the constantly repeated chorus".
-Mark Frith from Smash Hits gave the song five out of five, writing, "Now, this is the stuff.
-Save Our Love begins with chiming bells and goes into a swing beaty groove before giving way to a wonderful anthemic pop chorus that's shouted with gusto.
+Mark Frith from Smash Hits gave it a top score of five out of five and named it Best New Single, writing, "Now, this is the stuff.
+'Save Our Love' begins with chiming bells and goes into a swing beaty groove before giving way to a wonderful anthemic pop chorus that's shouted with gusto.
 It sounds incredible — and that's just on it first play.
 A few more listens and you realise it's a truly great, cool and bang up-to-date pop record, the sort you'll remember as one of your favourites of the year next Christmas.
 That good.
 Top 3 at least, but it could go to the top."